The Use of O2 in Gas Mixtures for Drift Chambers: Predictions from Garfield++ and Comparison with MEG II Measurements and Previous Measurements

 followed by de-excitation of the Oxygen ion through collision with another Oxygen molecule or another molecule X in the mixture:

 This latter mechanism is called three-body because it involves the electron, Oxygen, and the molecule X.

-The attachment rate \( R \) in a given mixture is proportional to the capture cross-section of Oxygen \( \sigma_C \), multiplied by the Oxygen density in the mixture \( n_{O_2} \) and the de-excitation rate.
+The attachment rate \( R \) in a given mixture is proportional to the capture cross-section of Oxygen \( \sigma_C \), multiplied by the Oxygen number density in the mixture \( n_{O_2} \) (number of Oxygen nuclei per unit volume) and the de-excitation rate.
 The de-excitation rate is obtained by summing the de-excitation cross-sections \( \sigma_{d,X_i} \) for each of the components \( X_i \) in the mixture:

 The density of element \( X_i \) can also be written as the density \( n \) of the gas mixture multiplied by the mass fraction \( f_{X_i} \) of component \( X_i \), and the de-excitation cross-section for each molecule \( X_i \) can be normalized to the one for Oxygen: